shuckster/iTunes-XML-parser-for-PHP/README.md

 ## About

-A simple PHP class that will read an iTunes XML file and convert the tracks contained within into an array of objects.
+A simple PHP class that will read an iTunes XML file and convert the info, tracks and playlists contained within into an array of objects.

+Tracks are matched to playlist-items automatically.

 Supports sorting fields by string, number, and date.